mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/interpreter.md

 }
 ```

-There are also methods which don't need coverage, a context object and so forth.
+Other methods don't need coverage, a context object and so forth.
 The easiest method is `helper.evaluate` which returns a Java expression.

 ## Final notes